Accepting New Clients: Free 15 minute consultation

 • Psychotherapy, or psychological therapy, is the treatment of mental or emotional disorders or of related bodily ills by psychological means, for the purpose of assisting people to modify their behaviors, cognitions, emotions, and other personal characteristics.
 There can be an expectation therapists will ‘do something’ although the specific details and exact workings of ‘something’ may not be transparent, and seem esoteric or vague.

 • The words “Therapy” and “Psychotherapy” refer to healing, and the treatment or cure for an injury or illness, assuming people are generally unwell.
-There is a risk here for pathologizing experiences of ordinary human pain and suffering which can naturally propel growth and development as part of a greater process of living out life.
-It my practice to regard people in counseling as capable, rather than helplessly diseased, mentally ill or wounded.
+There is a risk here for over-pathologizing ordinary human experiences of pain and suffering which can interfere with ordinary growth and development as part of a greater natural process of living out life.
+It is my practice to regard all people in counseling as being whole, healthy and capable, despite ordinary human experiences of pain and suffering, rather than affirm distorted self-limiting beliefs of being helplessly diseased, mentally ill or wounded.

 Contact Kelly